tonyvillegas91/42-cursus/minishell/README.md

 # minishell

-I had to implement 7 built-ins like in bash:
+This project was a deep dive into the world of shell design and functionality.
+I recreated 7 essential built-in commands found in Bash:

-- echo (with -n option)
+echo (with -n option)
-- cd
+cd
-- pwd
+pwd
-- export
+export
-- unset
+unset
-- env
+env
-- exit
+exit

-I also had to handle redirections (<, <<, >, >>), multiple pipes (working in parallel), environment variables and some signals.
+Additionally, the minishell handles features:

+Redirections: (<, <<, >, >>)
+Multiple pipes: (working in parallel)
+Environment variables:
+Signals:

 ## What I learned:

-It deepened our understanding of the terminal which is our working tool.
-I learned a lot about file descriptors, forking processes and interprocess communication which is kinda obscur to me.
-It was the first "big project" I had to do for both of me, it took me around a 2 months and a half, but in the end I think I ended up with a pretty solid shell that handles a lot of stuff, runs external programs and replicates bash in a lot of things.

-If you wanna try it:
+This project fundamentally transformed my knowledge about the terminal, our daily working tool.
+I gained a thorough understanding of:

+File descriptors
+Process forking
+Interprocess communication
+Though initially obscure, these concepts became much clearer as I delved deeper into minishell development.

+This was my first "big project," spanning a challenging yet rewarding journey of 2.5 months.
+The result is a robust and versatile shell capable of handling numerous tasks, running external programs, and replicating many functionalities of Bash.

+## Try it yourself:

-- clone this repo.
+Clone this repo.
-- run "make && ./minishell"
-- have fun.
+Run make && ./minishell
+Have fun!

 ## Conclusion:

-I had some "kill myself" moments during this project, especially with the parsing (it can be tricky), but in the end I think I really enjoyed it, and also I think it's a pretty usefull exercise as you learn a lot of things.
+Although aspects like parsing posed significant hurdles, the overall experience was both enjoyable and incredibly valuable.
+The project provided a unique learning opportunity and a chance to explore essential programming concepts.